 Except that when you say it so often, the phrase can become rote.
 How often do you say those three words, “I love you,” without stopping to think about the fact that you love this person?
 Most of the time, right?
 Again, there’s nothing wrong with this.
 We’re all busy.
 We have jobs to do, Facebook statuses to update, weeds to pull, mail to open, sex to have.
 If we paused to consider what it means to love someone every time we said “I love you,” we’d never have time to shop for groceries.

 That all said, sometimes it’s nice to stop and actually think about how much your partner means to you.
+It is also another great way to build sexual tension with your partner.
 So here are 10 things you can say to your partner to convey this — words that are much harder to recite without thinking about what they really mean.
 Especially the parts that make you blush.
 Just don’t use them all up in one day!
+Or simply have fun taking some Boudoir pictures with your loved one, get started here.

 - You’re so effing hot.